lst15/banner-grabber/README.md

 cargo run -- --input targets.txt
 ```

+You can also provide `--port` alongside `--input` to filter the list, keeping only targets
+whose port matches the value you supplied.

 Optional flags you may want to tweak:

 - `--concurrency <N>`: concurrent connections limit (default 64)